 EAST Monthly Literature Reviews - Keeping you up-to-date with current literature, the EAST Monthly Literature Reviews are brought to you by the EAST Manuscript and Literature Review Committee of the Division of Publications.
-The literature reviews provided below have been prepared by EAST Military Committee members.
+The literature reviews provided below have a Military Papers focus.

 EAST Military Scholarships & Awards

 The John M. Templeton, Jr., MD Military Call to Service Scholarship - Dr. John M. Templeton, Jr., MD served as a physician in the US Navy from 1975-1977 stationed in Portsmouth, Virginia.
 Although his time in the Navy was brief, according to his wife and EAST Honorary Member, Mrs./Dr. Pina Templeton, Dr. Templeton always had high regard for military physicians and especially military trauma surgeons.
 To honor Dr. Templeton’s appreciation of an individual’s Call to Military Service, his wife, Mrs. Pina Templeton is funding an annual scholarship to support the attendance of 2-3 military trauma surgeons in the early stages of their career and service to the EAST Annual Scientific Assembly.
 Scholarship recipients will each receive up to $3,000 for meeting registration, travel and lodging expenses.
 Individuals selected for this scholarship would be recognized as emulating a Call to Military Service and will be expected to contribute to advancements in the treatment of the injured.
-Applications are now closed.
-The application deadline was August 31, 2017.
+The application deadline is August 31st annually.

 The John P. Pryor, MD Distinguished Service Award - The John P. Pryor, MD Distinguished Service Award in Military Casualty Care is an annual award presented at the EAST Annual Scientific Assembly.
 The award recognizes EAST members who have distinguished themselves in the field of military casualty care.
 All members of EAST (civilian and military) are eligible for this award.
 EAST members, who either through a singular advancement or a body of work in the field of military casualty care and who have demonstrated a commitment to improving outcomes for those who sustain injury in modern military theaters of conflict will be considered for this award.
-Nominations for the 2018 Award are now open.
-The nomination deadline is October 31, 2017.
+The application deadline is August 31st annually.